 So this list is a start point for anyone who feels that they are a capable writer.
 Once you start to take on clients and get a feel for your abilities you can scale your business by increasing your rates and hours worked.
 But before all that, you must make the first step.

-With that in mind, let’s take at five top resources for entry level writing jobs.
+With that in mind, let’s take a look at six top resources for entry level writing jobs.

 1. Freelance Brokers

-By freelance brokers, I mean sites such as Elance, oDesk, and iFreelance – companies that act as a middle man between a client and vendor.
-I have personally not used these sites to source freelance work, but I have hired content writers from Elance and it does seem to be a relatively smooth process.
+By freelance brokers, I mean sites such as Upwork and iFreelance — companies that act as a middle man between a client and vendor.
+I have personally not used these sites to source freelance work, but I have hired content writers from Upwork and it does seem to be a relatively smooth process.

 The upside to using these services is that there usually tends to be some sort of protection against non-payment and breach of contract.
 The downside is that these sites have a reputation amongst some for attracting bargain searchers.
 You of course do not want to be that bargain.

 A lot of people will moan and groan at the mention of Craigslist.
 I should make something very clear up front — you will have to trawl through a lot of crap to find decent listings.
 When it comes to entry level writing jobs it is probably the place I would last advise you look.
 But based upon what people have told me, persistence can lead to finding some decent jobs.
 And best of all, it is free!

 I have a soft spot for the ProBlogger Job Board as it is where I found both of my current clients.
 It was in fact the first place I turned to when I started considering freelance writing as a money-making opportunity.
 It took me just a few days and 10–15 applications to land my first client.